pranaysahith/p-k8-jmeter-test-engine-v1/src/controller/docker-jmeter-c-icap-aws-port/README.md

 User: test
 PSW: test@123

-Create a Minio backet called `input` and upload your test files there
+Create a Minio bucket called `input` and upload your test files there

+Create an influx DB database called `JMeter` on the influx DB POD

 ## JMeter Jobs
 ### Run
 On Windows 10 run the following from within the PowerShell
 ```
-    powershell -ExecutionPolicy ByPass -File run.ps1 <file_list> <number_of_pods>
+    powershell -ExecutionPolicy ByPass -File run.ps1 <jmeter-conf> <file_list> <number_of_pods>
 ```
+Where
-Where <file_list> is a text file containing the list of files to be handled during the test The files are to be uploaded to the Minio `input` bucket prior to starting the test
+`jmeter-conf` is the JMeter file to be utilized in the test `file_list` is a text file containing the list of files to be handled during the test The files are to be uploaded to the Minio `input` bucket prior to the test start

-So, to start 10 JMeter jobs run:
+The following example will start 10 parallel JMeter jobs:
 ```
-    powershell -ExecutionPolicy ByPass -File run.ps1 files.txt 10
+    PowerShell -ExecutionPolicy ByPass -File run.ps1 ICAP-POC_s3.jmx files.txt 10
 ```
 ### Stop and remove
 ```